jvann/Dash-ed/README.md

 ## Backend

+### Prerequisites

+You need to have Dockers installed on your local machine.

 ### Installing
 Download the entire folder to your computer and then open your terminal and navigate to its location.